Skip to content

 4 Star Review by Kelly

-(Booktasters Reviewer) at GoodReads and X on 9 January 2024
+(Booktasters Reviewer) at GoodReads on 9 January 2024

 “I think this was different from anything else I have ever read before, but that was what made it an interesting read.
 At first, it seemed like an uplifting story about the author’s experiences with the church, and how their faith helped them.
 As I read on, however, I found the story behind this book was much darker, much more sinister.
 In some ways, it was quite difficult to read, but it was an eye-opener.
 Much of the story was told through letters and transcripts, which somehow made me feel more emotionally involved.
 I think this is a book that could lead us to question some things, if we are so inclined, because it speaks to the fact that others are not always who they appear to be.”